oracle/oracle-database-operator/docs/multitenant/usecase02/README.md

 ```

 login to the server and check xml file existence.
-Get the datafile path on the ASM filesystem.
+Verify the datafile path on the ASM filesystem.

 ```bash
 ls -ltr /tmp/pdbunplug.xml